Position

 Is becoming a Lot Attendant a good career path?

 A Lot Attendant plays a key role in managing and overseeing parking lots.
 This job involves ensuring that vehicles are parked safely and efficiently.
-Lot Attendants also help customers find parking spaces and may assist with vehicle entry and exit.
-This role is essential for maintaining order in busy parking areas.
+Lot Attendants also help customers find their cars and may handle payments.
+The role is important for keeping parking areas organized and safe.

 • Pros: